 Who receives music therapy?

 Individuals of all ages with needs in communication, motor, social, emotional, cognitive, psychological, academic and behavioral skill domains benefit from music therapy.
-Music therapists work with individuals with a variety of diagnoses including Autism, Developmental Delays, Behavioral Disorders, Psychological Disorders, Alzheimer’s/Dementia Disease, Stroke, and Traumatic Brain Injury.
+Music therapists work with individuals with a variety of diagnoses including Autism, people in the disabilities community, Behavioral Disorders, Psychological Disorders, Alzheimer’s/Dementia Disease, Stroke, and Traumatic Brain Injury.

 What services are offered?